youjung822/19Fall_CS6440IHI/Documents/ApplicationManual.md

     ![](./images/6_RecipeByIngredient.PNG)

-* View recipes: By clicking "View Recipe" button, it will direct you to a web page with detail.
+* View recipes: By clicking "View Recipe" button, it will direct you to a web page with the recipe detail.
 * View Nutrition: By clicking "View Nutrition" button, the application populates a page with the total calories of the recipe and a pie chart of nutritional information.

     ![](./images/6_RecipePieChart.PNG)